Mega Menu

 They can also help you apply for funding related to your disability.
 This can include one-to-one support or specialist mentoring, specialist equipment, printing costs, or some assessments.
 Funding support is available for all students, across all fee statuses and levels of study, so it’s worth speaking to them to see what might be possible.

 Did you know that the Library has support on offer to make sure their services are accessible to all students who need them?
-This includes disabled students with impairments, such as dyslexia or ADHD, physical or mental health conditions, or sensory impairments
+This includes disabled students with impairments, such as dyslexia or ADHD, physical or mental health conditions, or sensory impairments.
+You can find out more in the library services section below.

 Study Skills

-Whether you're new to university, haven't studied for a while, or are currently studying with us, various skills can help you succeed in your studies!
+Whether you're new to university, haven't studied for a while, or are currently studying with us, there are a range of skills that can help you succeed in your studies!

-To help you learn them, the University has a Study Skills Service .
+To help you develop them, the University has a Study Skills Service.
 This offers loads of advice – from how to take effective notes, to how to proofread your work.
 Their service offers both in-person and online options to suit the advice that you need.

 A top tip from us is to read through the University’s study guides and advice – after all, they’re not only for failing students.
-These resources will give you the best advice possible to help you study to the best of your ability, and improve your grades - who wouldn’t want that?
+These resources will give you the best study advice possible and improve your grades - who wouldn’t want that?

 Peer Assisted Study Sessions (PASS)